 - What you need help with and the specifics of what you’re looking for

 - When you need help or when you need the task completed

-- How you believe that they can assist you (and the roadblocks you are facing)
+- How you believe that someone can assist you (and the roadblocks you are facing)

 - Why this request is important and how it supports your goals.

 Third, make the ask.
 Review your contact list and decide who has the knowledge that will help your job search.
-Then compose your request.
+Then prepare your request.

 Regardless of the method of communication you choose, be sure to include the what, the when, the how, and the why of your ask.